mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/reference/command-line-interface/konvoy-deploy/index.md

 ### Options

 ```
+      --cluster-name string         name used to prefix the cluster and all the created resources (default "konvoy")
+      --force-push                  force push the cluster state
       --force-upgrade               run an upgrade on all control-plane and worker nodes if needed, ignoring upgrade safety checks
   -h, --help                        help for deploy
       --max-parallel-nodes string   set the number of nodes to upgrade in parallel.
 This can be an integer or a percentage of a nodePool.
 Set to 1 to run serially (requires --upgrade or --force-upgrade flag) (default "15%")